rhyuen/robert-writes/content/dev/next-and-router.md

     const {id} = router.query;
 ```

 The query object is an empty object.
-But, within the contact of the `useEffect` hook, the value for `router.query` is populated/defined.
+But, within the context of the `useEffect` hook, the value for `router.query` is populated/defined.
 So, I moved the logic requiring the `router.query` value(s) within the hook and it largely resolved the issue.
-I also added the
+I also added the following,

 ```javascript
  Object.keys(data).length === 0